everydaystem-ke/blog/README.md

 # EveryDay STEM
-This is the repo used to generate the EveryDay STEM website
+This is the repo that serves the everydaystem website